 To empower our stakeholders to leverage the power of digital marketing for the growth of their businesses, we exist to strengthen the digital marketing industry for stakeholders to grow their businesses

-Membership of the IMMAP would be confined to organizations that offer the internet and mobile as marketing platforms to companies for use in communicating and interacting with their set of customers, or organizations that deliver a service to internet and mobile companies, or organizations that use the internet and mobile media as a platform for communicating to their stakeholders.
-These would include but not limited to:
+Membership to the IMMAP is open to organizations that offer internet and mobile as marketing platforms to companies for use in communicating and interacting with their set of customers, including organizations that deliver products and services to internet and mobile companies, as well as organizations that use the internet and mobile media as a platform for communicating to their stakeholders, such as:

 1. Internet companies